fahmidur/sfr-lisp-r1/README.md

 In some other implementations these are called Atoms, but here I've named it Symbol after Ruby Symbols.

-Symbols are treated differently from normal Objects in in that they are are not garbage collected until the very end.
+Symbols are treated differently from normal Objects in that they are are not garbage collected until the very end.
 Like an older version of Ruby, Symbols only ever grow in quantitity.
 It's not great.
-But the idea, here is that Symbols should not be dynamically created by a program from user input, and relatively few symbols should exist.
+But the idea here is that Symbols should not be dynamically created by a program from user input, and relatively few symbols should exist.